netgroup-polito/frog4-openstack-do/README_ONOS.md

 	$ file /etc/alternatives/java /etc/alternatives/javac

-Now restart the machine to load the environment variable.
+Now restart the machine to load the environment variable, and start again ONOS.

 ## Install ONOS Modular Layer 2 plug-in
 As an additional step we need to install networking-onos, a Neutron ML2 plug-in for ONOS: